cyrraz/plothist/docs/usage/installation.rst

 2. Install ``plothist`` from ``PyPI`` into your environment.

    a.
-If you have a local installation, you can use the normal setup command
+If you have a local installation, you can use the normal setup command:

    .. code-block:: bash